Chenyang-1995/Chenyang-1995.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an assistant professor in Software Engineering Institute at East China Normal University.
+I am currently an associate professor in Software Engineering Institute at East China Normal University.
 I received my Ph.D. in College of Computer Science at Zhejiang University, where I was fortunate to be advised by Prof. [Guochuan Zhang](https://person.zju.edu.cn/0096209).
 Before that, I was an undergrad in Chu Kochen Honors College at Zhejiang University.
-During grad school, I visited Carnegie Mellon University, where I was working with Prof. [Ben Moseley](https://www.andrew.cmu.edu/user/moseleyb/), Prof. [R. Ravi](https://www.contrib.andrew.cmu.edu/~ravi/) and Prof. [Sungjin Im](https://faculty.ucmerced.edu/sim3/).
+During grad school, I visited Carnegie Mellon University for one and a half years, where I was working with Prof. [Ben Moseley](https://www.andrew.cmu.edu/user/moseleyb/), Prof. [R. Ravi](https://www.contrib.andrew.cmu.edu/~ravi/) and Prof. [Sungjin Im](https://faculty.ucmerced.edu/sim3/).